Norin the Wary

 Struggles against

-- Fast combo tables that can win before incremental engines take over.
+- Fast combo pods that can win before your engines matter

-- Decks that can repeatedly remove or lock down your payoff pieces while ignoring Norin.
+- Decks packed with enchantment/artifact removal that can repeatedly pick off your payoff pieces

 Recent public decks